 Kids are weird.
 I missed out on so many foods because I thought I just wouldn’t like them.
 Like yogurt, spinach and vegetables in general.
 It’s funny how we come around once we’ve tasted a well-prepared ingredient.
 I’m much more adventurous now and will usually try a bite of new things unless I know for sure that I do not like it.
 Recently I tried kimchi (on spicy kimchi cheese fries) from a food truck and wasn’t repulsed by it, but I didn’t really love it either.
 At least I know now!

 What I do know is how delicious this cannoli dip is.
 It’s a lot easier than making your own cannoli shells and filling and then combining the two at just the perfect time so the shells don’t get sad and soggy.
 Even if you choose to buy pre-made cannoli shells, this is even easier because you don’t have to fuss with your piping bag.

 You can serve this dip alongside all sorts of dippers – we love cinnamon graham crackers for a “traditional” tasting cannoli and broken up waffle cone pieces.
 We have also dipped with vanilla wafer cookies, pretzels, strawberries…you get my drift.
 If it seems like it’ll taste good with cannoli dip, chances are it’ll be good with cannoli dip.
 Dip ALL THE THINGS and then let me know which was your favorite!
-(The link to the waffle cones is an affiliate link – this means that if you choose to buy through my link, I will make a small commission that helps me cover costs for all things blogging.
-Thank you!)

 What would you use to dip into this creamy and dreamy cannoli dip?